awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lightsail-instance.md

 `State`  <a name="cfn-lightsail-instance-state"></a>
 The status code and the state \(for example, `running`\) of the instance\.
+The `State` property is read\-only and should not be specified in a create instance or update instance request\.
 *Required*: No
 *Type*: [State](aws-properties-lightsail-instance-state.md)
 *Update requires*: Updates are not supported\.